 Prompt Engineering Basics: Your First 5 Minutes

-Get started with prompt engineering in under 5 minutes.
+TL;DR: Get started with prompt engineering in under 5 minutes.
 Simple, actionable tips for absolute beginners who want better AI results immediately.

 TL;DR